john-38787364/antifier/README.txt

 [
 [resistance, speed, power],
 ]
-It will then (using numpy and scipy) generate the linear equation facors for each resistance level and save it to power_calc_factors_custom.txt
+It will then (using numpy) generate the linear equation facors for each resistance level, as well as a realistic gradient and save it to power_calc_factors_custom.txt.

 You can then use this power curve "Custom" in the main script.
 Please submit any power curves along with the trainer model to the GitHub site for others to use :)